 - Build the wrap - Place a large wrap on a board, add a handful of spinach, some of that griddled halloumi, cucumber and tomatoes.

-- How to fold the wrap - Fold up one end of the wrap the fold over the sides.
-You can your halloumi wraps like this or you can fold it some more.
-If you want you can roll one end then fold over the sides and roll the wrap until it is close.
+- How to fold the wrap - Fold up one end of the wrap, then fold over the sides.
+You can make your halloumi wraps like this, or you can fold them some more.
+If you want, you can roll one end, then fold over the sides and roll the wrap until it is closed.
 You can now cut it in half if you wish.

-- Use good quality halloumi.
-Look out for authentic Cypriot halloumi, organic halloumi is very good too.
+- Use good-quality halloumi.
+Look out for authentic Cypriot halloumi, and organic halloumi is very good too.
 I always use full-fat halloumi for these.

 - Use baby spinach for the wraps.
 Baby spinach is milder but will add extra flavour to the wraps.
 Iceberg lettuce works well too.